RandomStudio/random-studio/src/pages/projects/body.md

 title: |
   A playful interactive search engine for Cinekid  Festival
 intro: >-
-  In another collaboration with artist Philip Schuette, BODY invites you to get physical and use your body as a search term for images.
+  In another collaboration with artist Philip Schuette, this installation invites you to get physical and use your body as a search term for images.
   Strike a pose and watch it reflected back through images, excavated from the bottomless global bin of the internet.
 priority: 0
 content:
   - marginLeft: 10
-    marginTop: 13
+    marginTop: 10
     video:
       autoplay: true
       hasControls: false